 If you’ve changed your device but have the same phone number, you will be able to receive 2FA tokens via SMS or a phone call without any issues.

-If you’ve changed your device and don’t have access to the old number, you’ll need to submit a request via our Help Center to restore access to your account.
+If you’ve changed your device and don’t have access to the old number, you’ll need to proceed to step-by-step instructions in our chat.

 SMS doesn’t arrive